Aleksandra Khokhlova: Biography

-The daughter of Sergei Botkin (1859-1910), a physician, and Alexandra Pavlovna Botkina (née Tretyakova, 1867-1959), Alexandra Sergeyevna Botkina was born in Berlin, in what was then the German Empire.
+The daughter of Sergei Botkin (1859-1910), a physician, and Alexandra Pavlovna Botkina (1867-1959), Alexandra Sergeyevna Botkina was born in Berlin, Germany.
 She had a sister, Anastasia, and was the granddaughter of Pavel Tretyakov, a philanthropist and patron of the arts.
 In 1914, she married actor Konstantin Khokhlov.
 They had one child together, a son named Sergei.

-She appeared as a supporting actress in the 1916 film Uragan (Hurricane) directed by Boris Sushkevich and in the 1918 film Iola directed by Władysław Starewicz.
+She appeared as a supporting actress in the 1916 film Uragan ('Hurricane') directed by Boris Sushkevich and in the 1918 film Iola directed by Władysław Starewicz.
 In 1919, she passed the entrance exam for the State Institute of Cinematography in Moscow.
 There she met Lev Kuleshov who would become her partner in film and in life.
-Khokhlova appeared in the 1920 film Na krasnom fronte (On the Red Front) directed by Kuleshov; he also acted in the film, which combined archival footage with staged film sequences.
+Khokhlova appeared in the 1920 film Na krasnom fronte ('On the Red Front') directed by Kuleshov; he also acted in the film, which combined archival footage with staged film sequences.
 Khokhlova's career in film was cut short when she fell out of favour because of her family's wealth and connections with Tsar Nicholas II.

 Besides acting and directing, Khokhlova also taught a workshop at the state institute with Kuleshov.
-In 1935, she was named a Merited Artist of the Russian Federation.
+In 1935, she received the title of Merited Artist.

-With her husband, she published a memoir 50 Let v Kino (50 Years in Cinema).
+With her husband, she published a memoir 50 Let v Kino ('50 Years in Cinema').

-Khokhlova died in Moscow at the age of 87.
+Khokhlova died in Moscow at the age of 93.